gabrielsze/speckit/functions/README.md

 # Azure Functions for Eventure

-Node.js 18 Azure Functions for event submission and image upload.
+Node.js 20 Azure Functions for event submission and image upload.

+**Authentication**: Uses Azure Managed Identity with Entra ID for passwordless access to Azure SQL and Blob Storage.

 ## Local Setup